jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 the `Suspend` constructor to fulfill this role: it expresses that the rest of the expression can depend on the (first symbol of) the output.
-Using this we can extend our applicative language with a construct to pattern match on the front of the input, and write a (naive) parser for valid arithmetic expressions.
+Using this we can extend our applicative language with a construct to pattern match on the front of the input, and write a simple parser for valid S-expressions.

 ~~~~
 data Steps s r where